Erudika/erudika.github.io/source/_posts/Building-the-stack-from-scratch-with-Angular-2.md

 **Things we didn't do:**

-- write *any* backend code
+- didn't write *any* backend code for CRUD operations on recipes
-- define the "recipe" data type on the server or in a database
+- didn't define a schema for the "recipe" type on the server side

-The code for this tutorial is on GitHub at [albogdano/angular2-para](https://github.com/albogdano/angular2-para).
+The complete code for this tutorial is on GitHub at [albogdano/angular2-para](https://github.com/albogdano/angular2-para).
 I've deployed the same code to GitHub pages as a [live demo](http://albogdano.github.io/angular2-para/) which is powered by our [cloud-based Para service](https://paraio.com).